- Fantastic Team

 Now that you’ve chosen your tiles’ design, measured your surface area, and gathered all the needed tools and materials, it’s time to start with the task at hand.
 Follow these steps and you’ll learn how to tile a bathroom floor properly.

 - Clean the floor.
 Sweep and wash the bathroom floor and make sure there isn’t any debris.
 You need a clean surface to work on.
 Make sure the existing floor is flat, solid, and well bonded to the sub-floor.
+Keep in mind that if you are retiling the floor, you’ll need to remove the old tile adhesive beforehand.

 - Mix the batch of mortar.
 Mix the appropriate amount of water with the mortar in a bucket, by carefully following the manufacturer’s instructions.
 The mortar should have the density of mud and should easily fall off the trowel.
 Avoid mixing more material than you could use within the hour, otherwise, it will start to dry.